Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ### Specifying stride

 This example is similar to the previous one.
 There is a large typed `Float32` buffer `buffer1` in one-gigabyte size and a second buffer `buffer2` one-megabyte length.
 Somewhere in the first buffer, with some offset, a vector is hidden.
 We interpret the entire second buffer as a vector.
 How to multiply the first vector by the second and save the result in the first buffer?
 But this time, suppose that the vector in the first buffer not only does not start from the beginning but does not go in sequence.
 Suppose a vector `vector1` has stride `2`.
-The next element of vector is next but one element in buffer.
+The next element of the vector is next, but one element in the buffer.

 ```js